 The iPad’s bump in screen size compared to the iPhone didn’t just mean a larger display to play mobile games.
 To those in publishing, it meant the perfect digital replacement for dying print media — particularly when you factored in Apple’s successful App Store business model.

 The Daily went full tilt with this idea.
-Although dreamed up by an old-school publisher, News Corp, it presented an all-digital newspaper with stories available only on iPad.
+Although dreamed up by an old-school publisher, News Corp, it was an all-digital newspaper with stories available only on iPad.
 (It later added support for both the Galaxy Tab and Facebook.)